 Measuring your progesterone levels can help you better understand if your body is prepared for conception.
 After all, without enough progesterone it can be more difficult to get pregnant!
 Additionally, low levels of progesterone can negatively affect implantation and the receptivity of the uterine lining, or even cause early miscarriage.

 In fact, progesterone is so important that recent studies show that progesterone supplementation may prevent thousands of miscarriages per year.
-These studies also showed that progesterone was especially beneficial for women who experience bleeding in early pregnancy or recurrent early losses.
+These studies showed it was especially beneficial for women who experience bleeding in early pregnancy or recurrent early losses.

-- A presence of progesterone confirms ovulation.
-Ovulation is important because without an egg, there is no chance of conception.
+- The presence of certain levels of progesterone confirms ovulation.
+And without ovulation, there’s no chance of conception.

-- Progesterone levels need to rise and remain elevated on days 7-10 after peak fertility — also known as the implantation window — in order for you to have the best possible chance at conception.
-Yes, this means you should measure progesterone over several days!
+- Progesterone levels need to rise and remain elevated on days 7-10 after peak fertility (also known as the implantation window) in order for you to have the best possible chance at conception.

-- An imbalance between estrogen and progesterone is one of the most common hormonal imbalances in women of reproductive years.
-Left untreated, it may increase your risk of endometrial cancer and blood clots.
+- It’s common for women to have hormonal imbalances between estrogen and progesterone but, left untreated, it may increase your risk of endometrial cancer and blood clots.

 - Low progesterone may be a sign of anovulation and ovulation is a sign of overall health, regardless of the fact that you are trying to get pregnant or not.

-- Progesterone helps control your PMS (premenstrual syndrome) symptoms
+- Progesterone helps reduce your PMS (premenstrual syndrome) symptoms

 How is progesterone typically measured?

-Until recently, the only way of measuring progesterone levels was via a blood test, typically on cycle day 21.
+Until recently, the only way how to measure progesterone levels was via a blood test, typically on cycle day 21.
 This involves getting the blood test ordered by your doctor and going to a lab to have your blood drawn.